Q: What the heck is collagen?

 The thing about collagen is that you should take it on its own, separate from other foods, as a snack, because it has a specific amino acid profile that you don't want to interrupt.
 Collagen is rich in Hydroxyproline and Glycine, two amino acids that are low in other protein supplements.
 If you combine and you decide to drink Collagen Fuel with a meal, you mix the amino acids from the meat into the meal.
 You will dilute the specific amino acid profile (from the collagen) that we are trying to get into your digestive system.
 It is recommended to take before or after workouts.

 Q: I have an allergy, is the collagen manufactured in a facility that contains allergens?

 A: The line that the collagen is manufactured on is in a shared facility and on a shared line with all 8 major allergens.
-They have an allergen control program and specific cleaning protocols to do the best they can to avoid allergen residues.
+They have an allergen control program and specific cleaning protocols to avoid allergen residues.
 They use special swabbing which is sensitive enough to detect allergen proteins and residues prior to running our products to ensure the line is clean and will not pose a micro or allergen cross-contact risk.
 Even with these precautions, there is no 100% guarantee.

 Q: What is the shelf life?